You have no items in your cart.

 Around towns all over Sweden, there are Christmas markets selling handicrafts, decorations and food.

-Kungsträdgården park in the heart of Stockholm will turn into a Christmas Village in December where you can enjoy skating or visit one of the many free events.
-Download the full program here.
+Kungsträdgården park in the heart of Stockholm will turn Christmas wonderland where you can enjoy skating or visit one of the many free events.

 Warming up with glögg